Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: The Main Result

+\begin{rem} Given the problem setup in Section \ref{S:gen_U_arb_w}, identifying $(S,\filt^m)$ which enforce a PCE is equivalent to identifying the market signal $H$ (which determines $\filt^m)$ and the terminal density $\cz^h$ (which along with $\filt^m$ identifies $S$).
+As such, one may also interpret Theorem \ref{T:main_result} as saying there exists $H,\cz^h$ such that a PCE holds.
+However, to conform to the standard presentation for equilibrium results in terms of prices and information, we choose to express the PCE in terms of $(S,\filt^m)$. \end{rem}

-The proof of Theorem \ref{T:main_result} is carried out in the sections below.
-In the remainder of this section, we formally derive a clearing condition which, provided markets are complete, yields the function $\cz$ which determines $\qprob^H$ in \eqref{E:qprob_m}.
+The proof of Theorem \ref{T:main_result} is carried out in the Sections \ref{S:clear_solve} -- \ref{S:DNREE} below.
+In the remainder of this section, we formally derive a clearing condition which, provided markets are complete, identifies the measure $\qprob^m$.
 In the later sections we will rigorously establish the result.